turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-Inside of this ruby class we call a method called `get`, giving it a parameter
+We call a method named `get`, giving it a parameter
 `/` and a block of code.
 The string parameter to `get` is the URL pattern to
-match.
+match against the incoming HTTP request.

 Our Sinatra application knows that it is running on
 [http://localhost:4567](http://localhost:4567), so we only need to define the